 Answer: During the local lodges here will be more chances to charge the battery.
 We recommend you bring an extra pair for in case.
 Remember to bring your adapters!
 An extra battery will be recommended.

-Is there any communication facilities on short Makalu base camp trekking?
+Question: Is there any communication facilities on short Makalu base camp trekking?

 Answer: In this Makalu Trek route you can get telephone services as well as internet services as well.